AllanHasegawa/ds_gcd2015/README.md

 ## Understanding the `tidyData.txt` file

-The `tidyData.txt` file contains all the features of the orinal dataset that represents mean and standard deviation for each subject id and activity.
+The `tidyData.txt` file contains all the features of the original dataset that represents mean and standard deviation for each subject id and activity.
+But, features values belonging to the same unique subject id/actitivity pair are grouped together with a mean operation.

-The output is a table containg 180 tests cases (number of row), where each test case holds 66 features for each subject/activity pair (66 columns for each feature + 2 columns for subject and activity).
+The output is a table containg 180 rows (each row is a unique subject id/activity pair), where each row holds 66 features for each subject/activity pair (66 columns for each feature + 2 columns for subject and activity).

-For a detailed description of this table, see the included `Cookbook.md`.
+For a detailed description of this table, see the included `CookBook.md`.

 A sample of `tidyData.txt` is: